 Diversification is so important because you can create a lot of different content for those products and space them out.
 It gives you that consistent content.

 Ok, that brings you up to date on what Vivian and I know about eCommerce, product tagging, and the Verified Merchant Program.
-Shfting gears…
+Shifting gears…

-Rapid Fire Questions within The Simple Pin Collective Membership
+Rapid Fire Questions within The Simple Pin community

 If I already claimed my account and I am a Verified Merchant, do I still need to enable rich pins?